-It’s the ultimate summer vacation: unplugging in the great outdoors, with stunning natural scenes providing the perfect backdrop and larger-than-life activities entertaining the entire family from dawn to dusk, as needed.
-These are the best destinations for wilderness vacations that offer ultimate adventures—as well as luxury, off-the-beaten path—at up-and-coming properties and our all-time favorite lodges.
-If you’re already thinking ahead to next summer or just looking for your next escape, plan a trip now to one of these amazing, remote retreats.
+It’s the ultimate escape: unplugging in the great outdoors at a remote retreat, with stunning natural scenes providing the perfect backdrop and larger-than-life activities entertaining the entire family from dawn to dusk.
+These are the best destinations for wilderness vacations that offer adventure as well as luxury and serenity, with a mix of up-and-coming properties to know and our all-time favorite lodges.

 From Big Sky, Montana to the Grand Canyon, the American West is an iconic destination for a wilderness escape full of hiking and biking in top national parks, horseback riding at stylish dude ranches, Wild West nostalgia and patriotic fun.

-If you loved the Ranch at Rock Creek, add Taylor River Lodge to your list.
+Where to Stay: If you loved the Ranch at Rock Creek or Paws Up, add Taylor River Lodge to your list.
 One of the latest creations from the adventure-focused hotel company Eleven Experience, this Colorado lodge has an undeniable authenticity and sense of place (it runs along the bubbling Taylor River and is surrounded by pine trees).
 Fly-fishing is the main attraction here, but the property’s all-inclusive program also features hiking, white-water rafting and kayaking, as well as delicious meals, chic cabin accommodations, a spa and a saltwater pool.

 Related: Indagare Matchmaker: Dude Ranches